 This prospectus supplement is a supplement to the accompanying prospectus that is also a part of this document.
 This prospectus supplement and the accompanying prospectus are part of a registration statement on Form S-3 that we filed with the U.S. Securities and Exchange Commission, or the SEC, using a "shelf" registration process.
-The shelf registration statement became effective under the Securities Act of 1933, as amended, or the Securities Act, on May 23, 2016.
+The shelf registration statement became effective under the Securities Act of 1933, as amended, or the Securities Act, on April 29, 2019.
 In this prospectus supplement, we provide you with specific information about the terms of this offering.
 Both this prospectus supplement and the accompanying prospectus, including the information incorporated by reference herein and therein, include important information about us, our common stock and other information you should know before making a decision to invest in our common stock.
-This prospectus supplement, including documents incorporated by reference herein, is inconsistent with the statements made in the accompanying prospectus, the statements made in the accompanying prospectus are deemed modified or superseded by the statements made in this prospectus supplement.
+This prospectus supplement also adds, updates and changes information contained in the accompanying prospectus.
+To the extent that any statement that we make in this prospectus supplement, including documents incorporated by reference herein, is inconsistent with the statements made in the accompanying prospectus, the statements made in the accompanying prospectus are deemed modified or superseded by the statements made in this prospectus supplement.
 You should read both this prospectus supplement and the accompanying prospectus as well as the additional information described under the heading "Where You Can Find More Information" in this prospectus supplement and in the accompanying prospectus before making a decision to invest in our common stock.